HHS/OPRE-OPS/docs/how_we_work/deploy_flow.md

 Each deploy would overwrite the state of the dev app.
 Dev should post in Slack to let the team know when they deploy, especially if multiple devs are actively working on features at the same time.

-## How is code deployed to the staging app for further review?
+## How is code deployed to the staging space for further review?

-In the future, we'll have a staging app which we will use to demo features that have passed initial levels of review but haven't been fully approved for delivery to the end users.
+In the future, we'll have a staging space which we will use to demo features that have passed initial levels of review but haven't been fully approved for delivery to the end users.

 More to come on continuous deploys to staging.
 In the future, we will likely want deploys to be triggered once a feature branch has been approved by all relevant parties for a staging deploy and merged into a branch like `staging`.

-## How is code deployed to the production app for end users?
+## How is code deployed to the production space for end users?

 In the future, we'll have a production app which will store real data and deliver value to real users!